Sunshine

 What are some of the major infrastructure and planning changes likely to influence the Sunshine SA2?

-Key infrastructure and planning changes likely to influence the Sunshine SA2 include: Sunshine Superhub and Albion Station Upgrade (Planning); Sunshine Priority Precinct Vision 2050 (Planning); Western Rail Plan (Planning); Next Generation Trams (Construction); and Vietnamese Museum Australia (Construction).
+Key infrastructure and planning changes likely to influence the Sunshine SA2 include: Sunshine Superhub and Albion Station Upgrade (Construction); Sunshine Priority Precinct Vision 2050 (Planning); Western Rail Plan (Planning); Next Generation Trams (Construction); and Vietnamese Museum Australia (Construction).
 These projects represent significant developments that will shape the area's future infrastructure landscape.

 What types of infrastructure projects are impacting the Sunshine SA2?